In Japan, hotels lose out on Olympic bet as coronavirus spreads | MarketScreener

 In the ancient capital city of Kyoto, the loss of foreign visitors is threatening the very survival of traditional Japanese ryokans, or family-run inns.

 Momoka Matsui, a fourth-generation landlady of a ryokan near the famed Nishiki market, has fielded a steady stream of cancellation calls in recent weeks.
 Matsui's hotel is normally busiest in the spring, when cherry blossoms in full bloom attract visitors from across Japan.

-Matsui said almost all the large groups that had reserved rooms years in advance had canceled or delayed trips due to the virus.
+Matsui said almost all the large groups that had reserved rooms years in advance had cancelled or delayed trips due to the virus.
 Only in a few cases has she been able to collect cancellation fees.

 "If this continues through summer, we really don't know how we can hang on," said Matsui.
 Many of her 100-person staff have been asked to stay home to receive a government subsidy that covers two-thirds of their pay.